firststef/Ciopillis/Documentation.md

 ![Game Diagram](https://drive.google.com/uc?export=download&id=15BQs6OjsTcAlnQFBJxINkpDQAUUSfVCn)

+# \[NOTE\]: This is a diagram when I was planning the game to have 2 mechanics: card mechanics and a battle mechanic

 The main transitions are shown in the picture above.
 Rendering is done by the DrawSystem, by calling functions from the Raylib library.